hanselomondi/fuata/README.md

 <p>
   Fuata uses the <code>SHA-1</code> hashing algorithm that takes a String type and returns a 40-digit hexadecimal value as a String.
   For compression, Kotlin's internal libraries are used.
-Specifically, the <code>Deflater</code> and <code>Inflater</code> classes and their methods are used to decompress and compress items, respectivelly.
+Specifically, the <code>Deflater</code> and <code>Inflater</code> classes and their methods are used to decompress and compress items, respectively.
 The output of this compression is a ByteArray, while decompression reverts it to its original string.
 This compressed data is what is written in files within the objects folder (object files).
 This is crucial in minimising the space taken by these object files, making Fuata more efficient.
 </p>